jehoons/sbie_aging/result/table_s2/README.md

 MBSS_TrajectoryFig.py toymodel
 ```

-If you run `MBSS_FormatTable.pl`, you can change the format of the output file into a more understandable table format.
+If you run `MBSS_FormatTable.pl` instead of `MaBoSS`, you can change the format of the output file into a more understandable table format.

 #### (**B**) Test Loic2016 model
 **Step 1**.
 Mutate original network